ADACS-Australia/2023_ASA_ECR_Python_Workshop/_episodes/CodingStyle.md

 > ## Use functions
 > - Update POC to use two functions: one to generate the positions, and one to save them to a file
 > - Have a very short "main" clause to run the code.
-> - `git commit` with a useful message when you are done {: .challenge}
+{: .challenge}